frankwxu/digital-forensics-lab/README.md

 ==============

-The [P2P data leakage case study](https://github.com/frankwxu/digital-forensics-lab/tree/main/NIST_Data_Leakage_Case) is to help students to apply various forensic techniques to investigate intellectual property theft involving P2P, such uTorrent client.
+The [P2P data leakage case study](https://github.com/frankwxu/digital-forensics-lab/tree/main/NIST_Data_Leakage_Case) is to help students to apply various forensic techniques to investigate intellectual property theft involving P2P.
 The study include

-- A large and complex case study is similar to NIST data leakage lab, but it provides a clearer and more detailed timeline.
-Solid evidence is explained for each activity performed by a suspect.
-We suggest to use this before study NIST data leakage case study.
+- A large and complex case involving a uTorrent client.
+The case is similar to NIST data leakage lab.
+However, it provides a clearer and more detailed timeline.
+- Solid evidence with explanations.
+Each evidence that is associated with each activity is explained along with the timeline.
+We suggest using this before study NIST data leakage case study.
-- 13 hands-on labs/topics in digital forensics
+- 10 hands-on labs/topics in digital forensics

 **Topics Covered**